EdByrnee/ngmat-common-schematics/README.md

 - injects route, route, app-page etc. deps
 - set up the html for loading, error, content and page header
 - onPageLoad() function for init page data load

+## TFG-Page Component

+    schematics tfg-common-schematics:tfg-form --dry-run=false --path=output/test-page/page-list --fields=type:text*name:job_name,type:select*name:JobId*object_name:job
+    (dev) schematics .:tfg-form --dry-run=false --path=./output/test-page/page-list-page --fields=type:text*name:job_name,type:select*name:JobId*object_name:job

+Creates a Form and a Form Group, provide the fields in the format: type:text*name:job_name,type:select*name:JobId*object_name:job

+First provide type:number

+Choose from from:
+- text
+    options:
+        name: the name of the formControl
+- select
+    options:
+        name: the name of the formControl
+        object_name: the name of the object, used to create the iterator e.g. let j of jobs
+- number
+    options:
+        name: the name of the formControl
+- textarea
+    options:
+        name: the name of the formControl

+Also provide the path and name/options of each formControl

+    schematics tfg-common-schematics:tfg-form --dry-run=false --path=output/test-page/page-list

 ## tfgdatatable